Different Methods and Techniques For Cooking Like a Chef

 Searing involves cooking over high heat with minimal oil for a relatively short time, and is focused on creating a brown crust.
 It’s also not typically used as the only cooking method, but rather as the first step before another cooking method.

-Pan frying, on the other hand, relies on medium-high heat, more oil, and longer cooking time.
+Pan-frying, on the other hand, relies on medium-high heat, more oil, and longer cooking times.
 Because of the lower temperatures, you can easily cook food all the way through in the pan.

 Deep Frying